PYPE-AI-MAIN/pypeprompts-sdk/README.md

 ## Data Privacy and Security

 This package sends data to Pype App.
 Please ensure you comply with all applicable data protection laws and regulations when using this package.
 Do not send sensitive or personal information unless you have the necessary permissions and security measures in place.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

 ## License